-We laid down a few cheap dollar tree shower curtains with wood blocks on each corner to keep the plastic from blowing away and put the dresser and doors up on 5 gallon paint buckets and a box.
+We laid down a few cheap dollar tree shower curtains with wood blocks on each corner to keep the plastic from blowing away and put the dresser and doors up on 5-gallon paint buckets and a box.

 I’ve used the same paint buckets for many years now, and they are still holding up!
 The best part is that I got them for free from a paint company after a project.

 Spray about 3-4 thin coats to prevent the paint from dripping.
 White paint is notorious for having bad coverage.
 Thankfully the BIN primer used to prevent bleedthrough also helps with getting full coverage!

-Once all the paint is dry, grab more 220 grit sandpaper and lightly sand along all the edges and flat surfaces to provide an even smoother finish as well as create a distressed look.
+Once all the paint is dry, grab more 220-grit sandpaper and lightly sand along all the edges and flat surfaces to provide an even smoother finish as well as create a distressed look.

 Vacuum off the dust, and wipe it away.

 Chalk paint is very porous and needs to be sealed with something.
-My very favorite and the most durable product is 3 coats of Varathane Polyurethane.
+My very favorite and the most durable product is 3 coats of Varathane polyurethane.